shahzaneer/Core-Object-Oriented-Programming/Code/UML/UML.md

 # Types

-- There are dozens of types of UML but with the perspective of OOP we will go through `Class Diagram` and `UML Diagram` in detail
+- There are dozens of types of UML but with the perspective of OOP we will go through `Class Diagram` and `object Diagram` in detail

 # Structure Diagram